rkandpal2021/credapi-functional-test/README.md

 - Method 2 - Execute 'testng-regression' from IDE.
 - Method 3 - Execute the FunctionalTest class directly from IDE.

-## Automation Code Implementation
+## Implementation Approach
 ### All the Functional Tests have been implemented in following two ways -
-- FunctionalTestUsingJSONAssert - This is the recommended approach.
+- Approach 1 (FunctionalTestUsingJSONAssert) - This is the recommended approach.
 In these tests we are using JSONAssert library to compare two JSON.
 This library compares every single field of JSON thus all fields get tested.
-- FunctionalTestWithoutJSONAssert - In this approach we have developed methods to assert JSON fields.
+- Approach 2 (FunctionalTestWithoutJSONAssert) - In this approach we have developed methods to assert JSON fields.
 Here we are not using JSONAssert library for comparing JSON.

 ### Test Data -
 All the test data (request payload & expected response payload) is stored as JSON file under "functional-test-data" folder.